raedhellal/test-front/README.md

 ## Instructions

+You must fork this project and provide your url later

 All pages are listed in the `/pages` folder and all components in `/components`

 To start your test insall depencies: